Best Powder Skis - Feature Image

 Flex

-The flex of a ski is yet another factor that affects its performance.
 Powder skis are designed to be softer than other types of skis.
-This is because a softer flex enables the ski to maintain contact with the fresh snow, which provides better floatation.
+The softer flex enables the ski to maintain contact with the fresh snow, which provides better floatation.

 Construction